Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 ### Inspirations and Mentors

 - **Brian O'Hare / Code Institute:** Provided guidance, mentorship, or inspiration during the project's development.
+- **Swedish military's visual identity:** For providing inspiration to our visual identity.

 We express our sincere appreciation to everyone who contributed directly or indirectly to the Free Gym Locator project, helping shape and enhance this platform for users seeking outdoor fitness options in Sweden.